normandy14/duoTerminal/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 1. :snake: [Python 3](https://www.python.org/) -- Popular Programming Language
 2. :snake: [Pip3](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3) -- Programming Packaging Installer
 3. :snake: [Pipenv](https://pypi.org/project/pipenv/) -- Programming Enviroment Manager
 4. :card_index: [Git](https://git-scm.com/) -- Open Source Distributed Version Control System

-Pip3 should be installed before Pipenv because Pip3 is needed to install Pipenv
+Pip3 should be installed before Pipenv because Pip3 is needed to install Pipenv.

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.

 1. :card_index: Clone project